wlog106/Quantum-Gomoku/README.md

 | elo       | int(11)     | YES  |     | NULL                |                |
 +-----------+-------------+------+-----+---------------------+----------------+
 ```
-- you have to put the following variables in `.env` file
+- you have to define the following variables in `.env` file
   `DB_HOST=${IP}`
   `DB_ADMIN=${account name}`
   `DB_PASSWD=${account password}`